-A particular feature of the cardiac muscle excitability is the long duration of action potency of 100-250 msec21, 100 times more than the potential of the skeletal muscle, as it is determined by the change in the membrane permeability for potassium, sodium and calcium ions8.
-The duration of a contraction is almost equal to the duration of the action potency12, thus equal to the duration of the refractory period32.
+A particular feature of the cardiac muscle excitability is the long duration of action potency of 100-250 msec, 100 times more than the potential of the skeletal muscle, as it is determined by the change in the membrane permeability for potassium, sodium and calcium ions.

-Due to the long refractory period, the cord cannot sustain a continuous contraction and prevents the fusion and summation of the cardiac contractions (phenomena encountered in the skeletal muscle)27.
-This provides the time to relax the myocardium23 and to refill the cavities with blood, between systole6.
+The duration of a contraction is almost equal to the duration of the action potency, thus equal to the duration of the refractory period.
+Due to the long refractory period, the cord cannot sustain a continuous contraction and prevents the fusion and summation of the cardiac contractions (phenomena encountered in the skeletal muscle).
+This provides the time to relax the myocardium and to refill the cavities with blood, between systole.

 The existence of the refractory period, also known as the "law of periodic inexcitability of the heart," explains the impossibility of tetanus occuring in the myocardium.
 The cardiac muscle does not respond to stimuli during the absolute refractory period.

-If stimulus is applied during the period of excitability4, before the physiological nodal stimulus, they can cause premature depolarization of the heart muscle17, with interruption of the heart relaxation and the appearance of a systole outside the normal rhythm - an extrasystole6.

-This prevents, through its own refractory period3, the cardiac response to the next sinus stimulus, which is why the extrasistole is followed by a prolonged rest, the myocardium contracting to the next sinus stimulus4.
-The potential for action generated by the cells of the sinoatrial node propagates in the atrial mass at a speed rate of 0.3-0.5m/sec32.
+If stimulus are applied during the period of excitability, before the physiological nodal stimulus, they can cause premature depolarization of the heart muscle, with interruption of the heart relaxation and the appearance of a systole outside the normal rhythm - an extrasystole.
+This prevents, through its own refractory period, the cardiac response to the next sinus stimulus, which is why the extrasistole is followed by a prolonged rest, the myocardium contracting to the next sinus stimulus.